karina6188/data-structures-and-algorithms-c-/Data-Structures/TreeIntersection/README.md

 Author: Karina Chen

 ## Description
 This is a daily code challenges.
 The task is to create a method that takes in two binary trees and return a set of values that are on both trees.
-A hashtable will need to be creeated in order to implement this method.
+A hashtable will need to be created in order to implement this method.

 ## Approach & Efficiency
 ##### TreeIntersection():